jakearchibald/jakearchibald.com/static-build/posts/2021/06/encoding-data-for-post-requests/index.md

 }
 ```

-If you use `URLSearchParams` as a body, the `Content-Type` header is automatically set to `application/x-www-form-urlencoded`, which is great because even after 20+ years of being a web developer, I need to look that name up every time.
+If you use `URLSearchParams` as a body, the `Content-Type` header is automatically set to `application/x-www-form-urlencoded`, which is great because even after 20+ years of being a web developer, I can never remember that content type.
 You can still provide your own `Content-Type` header to override the default.

 You can't read a `Request` or `Response` body as `URLSearchParams`, but there are ways around that…